 How Can We Help More Young Adults Get Into Treatment Programs and Beat Addiction?

 To help more young adults get into treatment programs and beat addiction, we need to treat it as a disease.
 It is not a moral failing.
 The stigma surrounding drug abuse is so strong that many people don’t feel comfortable seeking out help for themselves or loved ones.
 It is time for us to change the way we think about substance abuse.

 It’s also important to make sure there are more access points for treatment programs.
 This is especially true in areas where there are large populations of young adults who might be at risk for developing opioid addiction disorder (OAD).
 For example, colleges should offer more resources; some examples include counseling services and on-campus recovery centers that offer support groups and other services.
 Increasing these services would help combat the OAD epidemic among college students and ensure that those who could benefit most from these resources have access.

 The opioid crisis is far from over.
 As long as there is stigma around drug use and addiction in our society at large, this problem won’t disappear.
 But we can take steps toward addressing this problem by destigmatizing substance abuse disorders.
 This will allow people to feel comfortable talking about these issues openly rather than keeping them secret from family members or friends.

 It is apparent that the opioid epidemic is a serious problem among young adults.
 While it may be tempting to believe that this is simply a consequence of our times, it’s important to remember that there are individuals behind these statistics who need help.
 By better understanding why so many young adults are affected by opioid abuse and working together to help them escape it, we can make a difference!
 This is why it’s so important for all of us to continue raising awareness about this issue.
-If you or someone you know is struggling with opioid addiction or a different addiction, call Villa Oasis San Diego at (619) 373-9792.
+If you or someone you know is struggling with addiction and needs access to an opioid treatment program, call Villa Oasis San Diego at (619) 373-9792.